HunterGerlach/www.huntergerlach.com/_posts/2023-01-01-how-to-use-ai-in-software-development.md

 - Lack of creativity: AI tools may not be able to come up with creative or innovative solutions to problems, as they are limited to the information and instructions provided to them.
 - Dependency: Relying too heavily on AI tools may lead to a loss of skills and knowledge, as developers may not have the opportunity to practice and improve their own coding abilities.
 - Bias: If the dataset used to train an AI tool is biased, the tool may generate biased output as well.
 It's important to carefully consider the dataset used to train the tool and ensure that it is diverse and representative.
+- Connectivity: The current generation of AI tools (specifically LLMs) are hosted online by large organizations.
+Any requests you make to their service can be logged and this is a valid concern for some people/organizations.
+Additionally, you cannot access the service if you yourself are not connected to the internet (e.g. travel - although, that is increasingly less of a problem).

 Despite these limitations, AI tools can still be a valuable addition to a software engineer's toolkit when used effectively.
-Now it's time to explore a few tips for using AI tools effectively in software development.
+And now for the tips I promised for using AI tools effectively in software development.

 Tips for Using AI Tools Effectively: